 Set among rolling hills, Lakeway offers unmatched views and easy access to Lake Travis.
 Lakeway also boasts one of the city’s best school districts as well as plenty of restaurants.
 Spend all day playing on the water and when you get hungry, just pull the boat up to any number of lakefront restaurants with boat parking!

 One of the few Austin neighborhoods that is both near the lake and downtown, Tarrytown is a perfect blend of new and old.
 Whether you’re looking for a historic gem or a modern estate, Tarrytown has the property for you, all while being just steps away from beautiful Lake Austin.

 Best Neighborhoods for Families

-One of Austin’s newer neighborhoods, this master-planned community has it all.
+Mueller is one of Austin’s newer neighborhoods, this master-planned community has it all.
 Walk to the weekly farmer’s market, great restaurants, cozy cafes, and the children’s museum, Thinkery.

 This established Austin neighborhood is a favorite among families.
 Tree-lined streets and spacious lots with updated 20th-century homes fill this popular neighborhood.
 Some of the city’s best restaurants are located here in Allandale.

-This tight-knit neighborhood offers small-town feel while still being close to all of the city’s amenities.
+This tight-knit neighborhood offers a small-town feel while still being close to all of the city’s amenities.
 Residents love the large lots and mature trees in Brushy Creek.
 Kids and families will love the beautiful parks in this Austin neighborhood.
 I-35 is close by for easy commuting to downtown or Round Rock.